nemesisdb/nemesisdb/docs/docs/tutorials/first-steps-kv/setandget.md

 That's the basics of setting and getting, other common commands are:

 - `KV_ADD` : does not overwrite the key if it already exists
-- `KV_SETQ` and `KV_ADDQ` : "set quiet" and "add quiet" which only send a response on an error.
-This helps reduce network traffic
 - `KV_COUNT` : Return the number of keys present (either in the entire database or in the session, dependenent on sessions being enabled)
 - `KV_RMV` : delete key(s)
 - `KV_CLEAR_SET` : similar to `KV_CLEAR` which clears all keys in the database/session (dependent on sessions being enabled), but `KV_CLEAR_SET` sets new keys after the clear in a single command.
 This is an alternative for sending separate `KV_CLEAR` and `KV_SET` commands